 Before Nibaran recovered from his trance, Raja Subhendranath said, “I have all kinds of beauties in my collection here, the beauty who entertains, the gorgeous beauty on a bed, the beauty who is fragility personified, the beauty holding a paan, or one holding a rose or even a violin.
 There remains one more beauty to be added to this to complete it and none other than you can do it.”
 Nibaran was overwhelmed with pride and joy at the praise and bowed before Subhendranath.
 He thought to himself if he could please the gentleman, good fortune would undoubtedly dawn on him.

 Mallik Bahadur, even though he was a man much given to luxury and enjoyment, wasn’t particularly fond of fruits.
-But for the mango he had a peculiar weakness and through the year he would wait for the fruit with childlike impatience.
+But, he had a peculiar weakness for mango and all through the year he would wait for the fruit with childlike impatience.
 The act of eating the mango was to him as much a matter of senses as the act of spending the night with his beloved.
 In summer he would not take any other food, but instead have different kinds of mango juice with bowls of thickened milk.
 Following the advice of a “hakim,” he would have a little opium rolled into the size of a small pea.
 He believed it roused one’s erotic …

-Nibaran decided that he must first come up with a composition of a female model which, when transferred on to a painting canvass, would remind one of the exquisite mangoes about which one had only heard till then, never seen.
+Nibaran decided that he must first come up with a composition of a female model which, when transferred onto a painting canvas, would remind one of the exquisite mangoes about which one had only heard till then, never seen.
 This form must also excel in sensual appeal.

 However, he was not sure how to proceed.
 Nevertheless, he realized he must find the particular woman who will evoke the same longing as a beautiful juicy mango.
 He began this pursuit in right earnest, and he did not have to go far for it.